-- To implement tactical asset allocation positions. - To limit volatility by reducing equity exposure. - To manage liquidity.
+- To implement tactical asset allocation positions - To limit volatility by reducing equity exposure - To manage liquidity.

 The funds operate a conservative derivatives policy.
-The funds only use derivatives for the purpose of making investment returns and efficient portfolio management.
+The funds only use derivatives for the purpose of reducing interest rate risks and efficient portfolio management.
 RLAM provide the Society with regular reports on the asset allocation of the collective investment funds as well as ad-hoc reports on demand.